-This must be submitted at Grant Agreement countersigning, even if no changes have been made to your organisation's bank account.
-This will ensure that the UK National Agency (NA) makes all payments to the correct account.
+This must be submitted at Grant Agreement countersigning, even if no changes have been made to the institutional bank account.
+This will ensure that the UK NA makes all payments to the correct account.

 The form should be signed by someone legally authorised to sign on behalf of the organisation.
 Alternatively, this form can be completed on letter-headed institutional paper and submitted to the UK NA.
 There are further signing instructions provided with this annex and they should be consulted prior to the submission of your Bank Details form.